Nature Coast State Trail: History

 Florida has many abandoned railway tracks in the Suwannee River Valley.
 In the early 1900s freight and passenger steamships were replaced by trains that carried crops and timber and also made passenger stops in small towns such as Chiefland, Cross City, and Trenton.
+These lines consisted of the Thomasville—Dunnellon Line and the Jacksonville—Wilcox Line.
 The Nature Coast Trail follows this historic route.
 The 31.7 miles of the Nature Coast State Trail connects several counties and five communities (Cross City, Trenton, Fanning Springs Old Town and Chiefland).

-In 2010, then-Florida governor Charlie Crist approved the purchase a 9.33-mile corridor, known as the Trenton-Newberry Rail Trail.
+In 2010, then-Florida governor Charlie Crist approved the purchase of a 9.33-mile corridor, known as the Trenton–Newberry Rail Trail.
 This will extend the 31.7-mile NCST managed by the Florida Department of Environmental Protection.

 Nearby land and water resources exist in the vicinity of the Nature Coast State Trail.